Pug Health & Wellbeing

 Spinal conditions.

-Not uncommon in Pugs, unfortunately because they have been bred to have flat faces (brachycephalic) and linked with this is abnormal development of their spines and early degeneration of their discs.
+Not uncommon in Pugs, unfortunately because they have been bred to have flat faces (brachycephalic), is the associated abnormal development of their spines and early degeneration of their discs.

 Various health issues overrepresented in Pugs.

-PDWRA Vet Advisor, Helen’s own grumble illustrates the number of health issues of pugs, that are breed related or over represented in pugs.
+PDWRA Vet Advisor, Helen’s own grumble illustrates the number of health issues that are pug breed related or over-represented in pugs.

 Please see: Vet Helen’s Grumble Health Issues | The Pug Dog Welfare & Rescue Association (pugwelfare-rescue.org.uk)